liuchienhung/Sim/README.md

 All of them have benefits and limitations.
 No simulators on market* have power loss from cyclic, some simulators do not simulate rotor overspeed.
 I tried to make simulatior with improved phisics.

-Build folde - application folder with executable files.
+Build folder - application folder with executable files.

 [Sim video](https://youtu.be/C9bXPUXlZJ0)\